mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 The flag above tells GCE which Docker image to run within the GCE VM, using the GCR URL you created earlier.

-When the command completes, you will see output like the following:
+When the command completes, you'll see output like the following:

 ```text
 Created [https://www.googleapis.com/compute/v1/projects/flask-upload-demo-2018-11-26/zones/us-east1-b/instances/flask-demo-app-vm].